cubic-chariot/gtnh/gog-getting-started.md

     Infernal mobs also rarely drop diamonds,
     so you can make a plant lens (buy glass from a librarian villager).

-- The mortar can be used to grind wood blocks to woodpulp, which gives us papers and TiCon's Blank Pattern.
-    With some string you can craft the basic TiCon crafting stations (stencil table, part builder, tool station),
-    giving access to Tinker's tools with flint heads!
-    Also make a brick wooden form.

-- The Tinker's Construct oreberries you bred a few steps before don't need the corresponding block underneath to drop their resource.
+- Oreberries don't need the corresponding block underneath to drop their resource.
     Use the mortar to get tiny dusts and smelt them in furnace to get ingots.
     Mixing tin and copper in a crafting table gives us access to bronze.